2020 MLS Cup playoffs: Play-in round

 This round was only applied to the Eastern Conference.
 The seventh-placed team, Nashville SC, played the tenth-placed team, Inter Miami CF, while the eighth-placed team, the New England Revolution, faced the ninth-placed team, the Montreal Impact.
 The lowest-ranked team to advance from this round, the New England Revolution, advanced to play the conference's first-placed team, the Philadelphia Union.
 The highest-ranked remaining team, Nashville SC, advanced to face the conference's second-placed team, Toronto FC.

-Playoffs proper bracket
+Bracket

+Note: The higher-seeded team hosted matches in the first three rounds.
+The team with the better regular season record hosted the final.

 First round

 The top four teams in each conference hosted the first round matches.